-Released testlets are available for every subject, every grade level, and at every linkage level to allow a student to practice using any of the PNP Profile supports as often as needed, and to allow test administrators to observe a student's interaction with those supports.
-Test administrators can change the selections in the PNP Profile, depending on the conclusions drawn about a student's experience with the testlets.
+Released testlets for science are available in every grade band and for every linkage level to allow a student to practice using any of the PNP Profile supports as often as needed and to allow test administrators to observe a student's interaction with those supports.
+Test administrators can change the selections in the PNP Profile depending on the conclusions drawn about a student's experience with the testlets.
 Additionally, repeated practice can increase both students' and test administrators' ease on the day the assessment window opens.